 - Rock salt, or another coarse salt, would be good to try as well, but we didn’t have any.
 (I did have some sea salt in the kitchen, but felt it was too expensive to use like this.)

-- Also, I purposely gave them each a modest amount to sprinkle since I didn’t want a repeat of the salt dumping excuse for a science experiment we had last time.
+- Also, I purposely gave them each a modest amount to sprinkle.
+I didn’t want a repeat of the salt dumping excuse for a science experiment we had last time.

-They got excited when they first noticed the little ravines down the side of the ice where the salt was melting it!
+They got excited when they first noticed the little ravines where the salt was melting the side of the ice!

 Once we could tell that the salt was melting the ice, I got out the liquid watercolors.
 I squeezed a little bit of a few different colors (yellow, pink, purple, turquoise) into jelly jars and added a dropper to each.